 To move Echo is a different screen, click the gear in the top left and use the Monitors option.

-- If you are using a headset or a built-in microphone, you can control Echo using a hotkey on your keyboard.
+If you are using a headset or a built-in microphone, you can control Echo using a hotkey on your keyboard.
 By default, this is the ‘+’ key on the numberpad on the right side of the keyboard.
 Press the key to switch the microphone on and press the button a second time to switch the microphone off when you are finished.
 This key can be changed to a different hotkey if you prefer.
-This can be done in the Echo Settings [link] – Recording Hotkey.
+This can be done in the Echo Settings See Recording Hotkey support page.

 If you find that there are words, phrases, or acronyms that Echo doesn’t transcribe successfully it may be that they are not yet in the vocabulary.
 You can submit feedback to help us update and improve the vocabulary.
 Please see How To Provide Feedback For Vocabulary Improvements for full details.